Tag Archive for: 2022

 BIATS Middle School

-The voter registration lists are available for review at the reception desks of the ADV campus and the Nîmes campus, as well as on the university’s intranet.
+The voter rolls are available for review at the reception desks on the ADV campus and the Nîmes campus, as well as on the university’s intranet.

-Information Regarding the Election for the Educational Council
+Information Regarding the Election for the Pedagogical Council

 Download the announcement of the results below